Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 #### Keeping the Sabbath day

-Something that I wanted to make sure to do, is block purchasing Velocity Lapse PRO on Saturday in observance of the Sabbath day.
+Something that I wanted to make sure to do, was block purchasing Velocity Lapse PRO on Saturday, in observance of the Sabbath day.

 I believe in keeping the seventh day Sabbath (Roman Saturday) as described in the Bible.
 The Sabbath is a set-apart day of rest and so no buying, selling, or trading is to be done on it (as I understand it).

 I'll state here that I am **not** a part of any demonination (SDA or otherwise).

 My motivation for keeping the Sabbath holy is to do as Yahweh, our Heavenly Father Himself, and our Savior did: rest on the seventh day.

 > "And on the seventh day Yahweh ended his work which he had made; and he rested on the seventh day from all his work which he had made.
 And Yahweh blessed the seventh day, and sanctified it: because that in it he had rested from all his work which Yahweh created and made." -Genesis 2:2-3